-As the Holiday Season starts to unfold, we not only begin Holiday plans, but often we build in more moments to pause and express our gratitude for our lives.
+As the Holiday Season starts to unfold, we not only begin Holiday plans but often we build in more moments to pause and express our gratitude for our lives.
 It is truly one of those hidden secrets of happiness.
-Gratitude opens the door to enjoyment of the life we have now…rather than spending our time focused on the future as salvation from the present.
+Gratitude opens the door to the enjoyment of the life we have now…rather than spending our time focused on the future as salvation from the present.

 Yet, many parents express frustration with the lack of gratitude and appreciation that their children seem to experience.
 This is not the case for all children, of course.
 But for many families, parents notice that the more they give…the more that their children want.
 And the more they want, the more they appear to lack appreciation for what they get.
-Many of us see this happening, and don’t know what to do about it.
+Many of us see this happening and don’t know what to do about it.
 Here are three keys to getting started:

 1. Be Chronically Grateful!

 When parents come to my office and complain about their children not being grateful, I first ask how often they complain about their life.
-Almost without exception, parents concede that their children often hear Mom and Dad complaining about each other, events at work, the lack of money in the budget, what the neighbors have done, in-laws “craziness”, or their lack of happiness with the children’s behavior.
-In other words, many of us who want our children to be more grateful are modeling the opposite!
+Almost without exception, parents concede that their children often hear Mom and Dad complaining about each other, events at work, the lack of money in the budget, what the neighbors have done, in-laws’ “craziness”, or their lack of happiness with the children’s behavior.
+In other words, many of us who want our children to be more grateful is modeling the opposite!
 We model negativity…noticing much more of what is not working…rather than focusing on what is working!

 So the first suggestion is quite simple: Become what you want your children to be.